 Our admissions process is competitive—each year we get many more applications than we have spaces for in our freshman class.
-If you have at least a solid B+ average and between 500 and 600 on each of the Critical Reading, Math and Writing sections of the SAT, we want to talk to you.
+If you are a strong student, we want to talk to you.

 When to apply

 Most students apply in the fall of their senior year.
 Temple accepts students based on Early Action and Rolling Admissions.
 The sooner you apply, the better.
 Be sure to find out if there are additional requirements for your program, like a portfolio or audition.

 Students interested in Early Action must submit and complete their application by *November 1st.
 There will be no extensions to this deadline.
-We begin reviewing Early Action applications in September and we will notify students of their decision by December 20th.
+We begin reviewing Early Action applications in September and we will notify students of their decision by January 10th.
 Early Action is not binding.
-Exception: Tyler School of Art.

 Dates to Remember: